PROTONVR/FuckaVideonator/README.md

 3. Pick a video and destroy it.

 Do not remove ffmpeg.exe from this folder.
 The app uses it to process videos.

+Windows SmartScreen:
+Windows may show a SmartScreen warning because Vestroyer is a new unsigned .exe file.
+The app is portable, does not install anything, and runs from this folder.
+If you trust the download source, click "More info", then "Run anyway".

 Portable notes:
 - No installation required.